 Keep an eye on other retailers

-Is that Prime Day "deal" really a deal?
+Is that October Prime Day "deal" really a deal?
 Instead of looking up prices on Amazon's retail competitors one by one, do it instantaneously with a price comparison extension for your web browser.
-There are several on the market, but CNET now has our own in-house extension, CNET Shopping (formerly known as PriceBlink).
-It works across a bunch of retailers and can show you the best current deal, price history for select items, coupons for retailers that can help you add to your savings, and more.
+There are several on the market, including CNET's own in-house extension, CNET Shopping (formerly known as PriceBlink).
+It works across a bunch of retailers and can show you the best current deal, price history for select items, retailer coupons that can help you add to your savings, and more.
 The best part?
 Our extension is completely free.
 Give it a try right now on Google Chrome.